2009–10 Cleveland State Vikings men's basketball team

 The 2009–10 Cleveland State Vikings men's basketball team represented Cleveland State University in the 2009-10 NCAA Division I men's basketball season.
 The team was led by fourth-year head coach Gary Waters and played their home games at the Wolstein Center.
-They finished the season 16–17, 10–8 in Horizon League play and lost in the quarterfinals of the 2010 Horizon League men's basketball tournament.
+They finished the season 16–17, 10–8 in Horizon League play.
+The Vikngs lost in the quarterfinals of the Horizon League tournament to Milwaukee.
 It was the 79th season of Cleveland State basketball.